-naan recipe with yeast – i make naans often. so when i had made these naans they puffed up like pita breads.
+naan recipe with yeast with step by step photos – i make naans often at home. so when i had made these naans they puffed up like pita breads.

 i was amazed seeing them puffing so well. i have never seen naans like these except for one restaurant where we live, which makes amazing naans. hence, i was not sure of posting this recipe. so i asked my facebooks readers and after getting a thumbs up from them, i am sharing this naan recipe.

 the taste of this naan is like a naan as the recipe is of a naan bread. they have a light & soft texture from inside with a slight crispness from out. they do not taste like a pita bread and unlike a pita bread which is a very basic bread.

 this naan recipe uses a good amount of oil and some extra sugar and less amount of yeast. naan goes very well with curry dishes like dal makhani, paneer butter masala, kadai mushroom, paneer lababdar, shahi paneer, punjabi chole masala, palak paneer, kadai paneer, rajma masala etc.

 i made 10 naans and 8 of them fully puffed up. its the rolling of the naan that helps them to puff up so well. if you evenly roll the naan without any breaks or tears they will puff up nicely. moreover i have not topped the naan with nigella seeds or sesame seeds or any herbs. so this also helped.

 5 naans i made in the oven and the remaining 5, i made on a stove top on the tava/griddle. to see the step by step pics of how naan is made on the tava, have a look at the garlic naan recipe post